vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 | libm   | 0.999944 in 1,488,538         | 0.000094 in 5,959,471           | 0.060972 in 48,806,657          |

 **CPI**: 3.493415

+The results of this benchmarks leads as to the same decisions like the previous one because they are quite alike.
+L2 Cache Miss Rate is over 99.99%, L2 Cache accesses are again too many with almost 1.5M accesses, L1 D-Cache has a Miss Rate of 6% which even though is not that much in combination with the 48M accesses resembles a lot the previous one and last but not least, L1 I-Cache has a Miss Rate of 0.009% which is too close to the previous benchmark. **So everything that we assumed in the previous benchmark applies here also.**

 ### 2.2 Effect of each parameter in CPI